Michigan: Pain and Symptom Management for Nurses

 • Patients’ lack of cooperation in the use of non-pharmacological methods to relieve pain

-• Insufficient knowledge about non-pharmaceutical pain relief methods
+• Insufficient knowledge of non-pharmaceutical pain relief methods

 • Time-consuming methods of non-pharmaceutical pain relief